History of the graphical user interface: Amiga

-Use of object oriented graphic engines dramatically changes the look and feel of a GUI to match actual styleguides.
+Use of object-oriented graphic engines dramatically changes the look and feel of a GUI to match actual style guides.

 OS/2

 Originally collaboratively developed by Microsoft and IBM to replace DOS, OS/2 version 1.0 (released in 1987) had no GUI at all.
 Version 1.1 (released 1988) included Presentation Manager (PM), an implementation of IBM Common User Access, which looked a lot like the later Windows 3.1 UI.
 After the split with Microsoft, IBM developed the Workplace Shell (WPS) for version 2.0 (released in 1992), a quite radical, object-oriented approach to GUIs.
 Microsoft later imitated much of this look in Windows 95.

 NeXTSTEP

 The NeXTSTEP user interface was used in the NeXT line of computers.
 NeXTSTEP's first major version was released in 1989.
 It used Display PostScript for its graphical underpinning.
 The NeXTSTEP interface's most significant feature was the Dock, carried with some modification into Mac OS X, and had other minor interface details that some found made it easier and more intuitive to use than previous GUIs.
 NeXTSTEP's GUI was the first to feature opaque dragging of windows in its user interface, on a comparatively weak machine by today's standards, ideally aided by high performance graphics hardware.